Here are some common questions about the races.

 This year we have added an additional shuttle option for all of our participants in the marathon.
 If you are a local runner, from out of town staying with friends or staying at one of our race hotels, we encourage you to take the shuttle to get onto the estate in the morning.

-We encourage runners staying at our race headquarters hotel and partner hotels to use the shuttles provided by the hotel to and from the race, eliminating the need for you to take a shuttle from the parking area at the Estate to the start line.
+We encourage runners staying at our race headquarters hotel and partner hotels to use the shuttles provided by the hotel to and from the race.
 (Please see ‘Hotels’ page for more details).
-If you are staying at one of the properties on the Biltmore Estate, you do not need a Shuttle Pass.
+If you are staying at one of the properties on the Biltmore Estate, you can walk to the start/finish line from the hotels.

 If you plan to drive your car onto the estate – we encourage runners to come very EARLY (front gates will open at 5am) and to PLAN TO BE ON THE GROUNDS, NO LATER THAN 6 a.m.
 Race starts ON TIME at 7:30 am!
 Expect congested roadways entering the estate on race morning.
 (There is only one way in for car traffic!)
 Allow a minimum of 15 minutes transit time from each location; on race day, add 30-45 minutes to driving times.
 See the Biltmore Estate website for more information.
 Travel distances on Biltmore Estate include: